a1exwang/lets-create-a-linux-dist-from-scratch/README.md

 ```
 - Now, we have a linux shell.

-### Step 1, let's run a shabby shell with busybox simply on linux kernel with qemu.
+### Day 1, let's run a shabby shell with busybox simply on linux kernel with qemu.
 As far as I know, qemu supports `-kernel bzImage`, so we can start a plain old linux kernel on qemu.
 Let's run it.
 ```bash
   qemu-system-x86_64 -kernel bzImage